Alphabetical Plant Listing

 Giant Redwood, Big Tree, Wellingtonia, Giant Sequoia, Mammoth Tree, Sierra Redwood, Washingtonia

-The largest tree in the world, Sequoiadendron giganteum (Giant Sequoia) is a vigorous evergreen conifer adorned with a massive fluted trunk, covered with thick, reddish-brown bark, and a dense conical crown.
+The largest tree in the world, Sequoiadendron giganteum (Giant Sequoia) is a vigorous evergreen conifer adorned with a massive fluted trunk covered with thick, reddish-brown bark and a dense conical crown.
 Young trees have a beautiful, broad-pyramidal shape with branches that droop at the ends.
 As trees mature (after a century of growth), they begin to lose their lower branches to become tall and straight with a high crown.
-The blue-green needles are awl-shaped, slightly appressed, and arranged spirally round the stems.
-The spongy bark is rich reddish brown, ridged and furrowed, and can be 12 in. thick (30 cm) or even thicker on mature trees.
-Quite small for such a big tree, the ovoid, reddish brown cones, 2 in. long (5 cm), have thick woody scales that are swollen at the edge.
+The blue-green needles are awl-shaped, slightly appressed, and arranged spirally around the stems.
+The spongy bark is rich, reddish brown, ridged, and furrowed and can be 12 in. thick (30 cm) or even thicker on mature trees.
+Quite small for such a big tree, the ovoid, reddish brown cones, 2 in. long (5 cm), have thick woody scales swollen at the edge.
 Spectacular with its huge red trunk and neat pyramidal shape, this California native is long-lived (2000-3000 years!).
-Most Giant Sequoias in California are now protected in parks, including Yosemite, Sequoia and Kings Canyon National Parks.
+Most Giant Sequoias in California are now protected in parks, including Yosemite, Sequoia, and Kings Canyon National Parks.
 Sequoiadendron giganteum and its close relative, Sequoia sempervirens (Redwood), are jointly designated as the State Tree of California.
-Giant Sequoia is a popular, large ornamental tree in moist, cool temperate climates along the Pacific Coast and around the world.
+Giant Sequoia is a popular, large ornamental tree in moist, cool, temperate climates along the Pacific Coast and around the world.
 A single specimen is quite an imposing sight.

 • Recipient of the prestigious Award of Garden Merit of the Royal Horticultural Society.